brianwisti/rgb-eleventy/README.md

 `@11ty/eleventy`
 : the SSG itself

+`@11ty/eleventy-img`
+: simplify a little magic cropping for cards

+`@types/node`
+: because Typescript wants it

+`browser-sync`
+: so I don't need to manually refresh the browser during dev

+`eleventy-plugin-shiki-twoslash`
+: because I poke at all sorts of languages Prism has never heard of

 `luxon`
 : for tighter control of date formatting in my `<time />` elements

+`markdown-it`
+: already default in Eleventy, but explicitly adding it makes the markdown-it plugins happy

+`markdown-it-attrs`
+: for adding CSS classes and other attributes inside markdown

+`markdown-it-container`
+: for the many notes, warnings, and asides I sprinkle through my articles

+`npm-run-all`
+: so can build styles and site pages at the same time

+`onchange`
+: so I don't have to rebuild styles myself

 `sass`
 : CSS style management

-`onchange`
-: so I don't have to rebuild styles myself

-`npm-run-all`
-: so can build styles and site pages at the same time

-`browser-sync`
-: so I don't need to manually refresh the browser during dev

-`markdown-it-container`
-: for the many notes, warnings, and asides I sprinkle through my articles

-`eleventy-plugin-shiki-twoslash`
-: because I poke at all sorts of languages Prism has never heard of
+`ts-node`
+: to let me use Typescript for my my utility code

+`typescript`
+: to simplify finding mistakes in the code I write

 `xregexp`
 : because I like regular expressions and I like them fancy

-`@11ty/eleventy-img`
-: simplify a little magic cropping for cards

-`markdown-it-attrs`
-: for adding CSS classes and other attributes inside markdown

-`eleventy-plugin-local-respimg`
-: to simplify responsive images within my markdown content
+## Why'd I do that thing?

+I use a separate step for resizing images because I'd rather have Nunjucks macros than an `image` shortcode that resizes images, and Nunjucks async support is a "maybe someday" thing.

 ## Resources